 Shri Prakasheshwar Mahadev Temple

 Shri Prakasheshwar Mahadev Temple is a temple dedicated to Lord Shiva.
 This temple is located on Dehradun Mussoorie road.
 While going towards Yamunotri Dham via Mussoorie devotees can visit this temple and take the blessing of Mahadev while going on a spiritual journey.

 Kempty fall is located in Tehri Garhwal and is about 13 km from Mussoorie.
-It is a natural waterfall which provides ample options to tourists for water sports activity.
+It is a natural waterfall that provides ample options to tourists for water sports activities.
 You can do sightseeing of Kempty fall while going toward Yamunotri as it is located on Chakrata road.